dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 [getting informed consent](https://www.gov.uk/service-manual/user-research/getting-users-consent-for-research)
 in the Service Manual.

-## Using dxw or client consent materials and processed
+## Using dxw or client consent materials and processes

 There are three basic options: